Ingvar Kamprad: Net worth and Stichting INGKA Foundation

 According to an article in the Swedish business weekly Veckans Affärer in 2004, Kamprad was one of the world's wealthiest people.
-This report was based on the assumption that he owned the entire company, an approach both IKEA and the Kamprad family rejected.
-Kamprad retained little direct ownership in the company, having transferred his interest to Stichting INGKA Foundation and INGKA Holding as part of a complex tax sheltering scheme that leaves his actual degree of control vague.
+However, the report was based on the assumption that he owned the entire company, an approach both IKEA and the Kamprad family rejected since Kamprad retained little direct ownership in the company, having transferred his interest to the foundation.

 In March 2010, Forbes magazine estimated Kamprad's fortune at US$23 billion, making him the eleventh richest person in the world.
 A year later, he fell to 162nd after his lawyers produced documents proving that the foundation he established and heads in Liechtenstein owns IKEA, and that its bylaws bar him and his family from benefiting from its funds.
 In June 2015, Kamprad was listed as the eighth wealthiest person in the world in the Bloomberg Billionaires Index, with an estimated net worth of $58.7 billion.
 Forbes reported Kamprad's net worth as of March 2015 to be $3.5 billion.

 Works

-While generally a private person, Kamprad had published a few notable works.
+While generally a private person, Kamprad published a few notable works.
 He first detailed his philosophies of frugality and simplicity in a manifesto entitled A Testament of a Furniture Dealer in 1976.

 Kamprad also worked with Swedish journalist Bertil Torekull on Leading by Design: The IKEA Story.
 In the autobiographical book, Kamprad further describes his philosophies and the trials and triumphs of the founding of IKEA.